hbedle-subsurface/seismic_ml_quickcheck/README.md

 None of these are software problems.
 They are workflow problems.
 And they show up constantly - in student projects, in industry practice, in published papers - regardless of what software produced the result.

 The full AASPI uncertainty assessment tool covers all of this in depth.
-But we kept hearing from two very different groups of people who needed something shorter and more accessible:

-- Senior geoscientists with decades of conventional interpretation experience who are skeptical of "new fangled attributes" and want a quick way to evaluate whether an ML result is actually telling them something their existing methods couldn't.
-(Short answer: maybe!
-But only if the workflow was done right.)
-- Early-career geoscientists who are comfortable clicking buttons in Petrel or Kingdom or OpendTect without necessarily knowing what those buttons are doing under the hood - and who haven't yet developed the instinct to ask "but wait, should I check that?"

-This tool is written to work for both of those people simultaneously - and everyone in between.
-The questions build on geologic intuition that experienced interpreters already have.
-The plain-language explanations make sure newer folks understand why each question matters.
+This shorter version exists for anyone who wants a quick, structured reality check without the full 15-20 minute commitment - whether you're new to ML-assisted interpretation or you've been doing seismic interpretation for decades and just want to know if a result holds up.

+The questions are grounded in geologic reasoning, not ML theory.
+Every question has a plain-language explanation of why it matters.
+No prior background in machine learning is assumed or required.

 ---